danielsaidi/website_danielsaidi/collections/_posts/2012/2012-05-04-posting-source-code-on-a-wordpress-hosted-blog.md

 ---
 title: Posting source code on a WordPress hosted blog
 date:  2012-05-04 12:00:00 +0100
-tags:  wordpress
+tags:  general
 ---

-As you probably have noticed, this is a code-oriented blog that I host on Wordpress.
-Since I post a lot of code, I have been annoyed at the terrible syntax highlighting for quite some time now.
+At the time of writing, this code-oriented blog was hosted on Wordpress.
+Since I post a lot of code, I wanted the blog to have nice syntax highlighting.
+This is how you do it on Wordpress.

-The reason for the bad highlighting is that Wordpress hosted sites have limitations when it comes to themes and plugins.
-Since I have not yet found a good way to handle code here, I have wrapped the code in pre tags and highlighted it with a color, but the result has been awful.
+At first, the syntax highlighting on my Wordpress blog was pretty horrible.
+The reason for this was that Wordpress hosted sites have limitations when it comes to themes and plugins.
+Since I was yet to find a good way to handle code, I wrapped code in a `pre` tag and highlighted it with a color.

 A couple of weeks ago, I found a post by the WordPress team that descibes how to get nice syntax highlighting.
 It turns out it is very easy, using the sourcecode markup: